notifylk/notify-php/docs/Api/SmsApi.md

 $sender_id = "sender_id_example"; // string | This is the from name recipient will see as the sender of the SMS.
 Use \\\"NotifyDemo\\\" if you have not ordered your own sender ID yet.
 $contact_fname = "contact_fname_example"; // string | Contact First Name - This will be used while saving the phone number in your Notify contacts.
 $contact_lname = "contact_lname_example"; // string | Contact Last Name - This will be used while saving the phone number in your Notify contacts.
-$contact_email = "contact_email_example"; // string | Contact Email Address - This will be used while saving the phone number in your Notify contacts.
+$contact_email = "default@example.com"; // string | Contact Email Address - This will be used while saving the phone number in your Notify contacts.
 $contact_address = "contact_address_example"; // string | Contact Physical Address - This will be used while saving the phone number in your Notify contacts.
 $contact_group = 0; // int | A group ID to associate the saving contact with